 This day hiker has a "surprisingly solid toe box," according to a blogger.
 Its stoutness can shield the toes from bumpy rocks and jutting roots.

 While critics are aware that most barefoot hiking shoes and boots trade underfoot cushioning for sensitivity, they still would like the Tracker II FG to have a cushier sole unit.
+One of them says that its "lack of cushioning isn't for everyone", particularly less-experienced users.
 "These boots just don't have enough cushioning for me," says a female blogger with a disappointed tone.

 Tracker II FG equals stylish outings

 The Vivobarefoot Tracker II FG is also quite posh, according to experienced trail-goers.
 "Everybody comments on how cool they are," says a gear tester among them.
 A non-professional reviewer, on the other hand, proudly calls the featured day hiking boot "deliciously gorgeous."